dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2965: Cultural fusion can bring both benefits and drawbacks.
+### T2965: Cultural fusion can have negative consequences.

 |Support|
 |---|